-The United States has implemented 14 free trade agreements (FTA) with a total of 20 countries.
-The United States is also participating in negotiations of the Trans-Pacific Partnership (TPP) with countries of the Asia-Pacific and is currently involved in negotiating the Transatlantic Trade and Investment Partnership (T-TIP) with the European Union.
+The United States has implemented 14 trade agreements with a total of 20 countries.
+The United States also participated in negotiations of the Trans-Pacific Partnership (TPP) with countries of the Asia-Pacific and is currently involved in negotiating the Transatlantic Trade and Investment Partnership (T-TIP) with the European Union.
 The U.S. is also negotiating a Trade in Services Agreement and a World Trade Organization Environmental Goods Agreement.

 Free trade agreement negotiations between the United States and Australia concluded in February 2004.
 Since the agreement went into force in January 2005, the U.S.-Australia Free Trade Agreement has stimulated a 104% increase in the U.S. trade surplus with Australia.
 In 2013, the United States exported $26.1 billion in goods and imported $9.2 billion in Australian products.
 USTR Australia FTA Page